 13 of Alex Trebek’s Most Memorable Moments from Jeopardy!

-Since Jeopardy! made its syndicated television premiere in 1984, Alex Trebek has been the host of the game show.
-Trebek, who has won six Daytime Emmy awards for Outstanding Game Show Host, is as important to the fabric of the show as the answers and questions themselves.
-As he nears the end of his Jeopardy! career, take a walk down memory lane with some of his most unforgettable moments on the long-running quizzer.
+Since Jeopardy! made its syndicated television premiere in 1984, Alex Trebek had been the host of the game show.
+Trebek, who passed away on November 8, 2020, at the age of 80 after a battle with pancreatic cancer, had won six Daytime Emmy awards for Outstanding Game Show Host and was as important to the fabric of the show as the answers and questions themselves.
+Take a walk down memory lane with some of his most unforgettable moments on the long-running quizzer.
 Find out the 10 contestants who made the most money on Jeopardy!

 Wolf Blitzer’s Final Jeopardy “loan”

 Jeopardy! can be a brutal game and a contestant needs to have a breadth of knowledge to do well.
 One might have assumed CNN’s Wolf Blitzer would be more up for the show’s challenge, but when he appeared on a celebrity edition in 2009 he wound up $4,600 in the red.
 Trebek kicked in “sympathy money” so that Blitzer could participate in Final Jeopardy with the other two famous contestants.

 Over the years we’ve seen many different sides of Trebek, but perhaps one of the funniest was when the TV personality recited auto-tuned song lyrics.
 Contestants had to guess the song title.
 To say this little stunt was really something else is an understatement, particularly because the songs were oldies given the robotic auto-tune treatment.
 You’re a good sport, Alex.
 Meanwhile, these are the final Jeopardy! questions that all contestants got wrong.